 Photos and repair records are essential evidence used to prove fault in California courts.
 The nature and extent of damage directly influence insurance claim valuations.
 They also play a role in determining percentages of fault under California’s comparative negligence system.

 Visible damage does not always reflect the full impact.
 Internal or structural damage often reveals the true force and responsibility in a crash.
-Our attorneys meticulously interpret damage patterns.
-We use this information to build a strong defense for our clients.
-We work to ensure fault is assigned correctly.
+Our attorneys meticulously interpret damage patterns, we use this information to build a strong defense for our clients, and work to ensure fault is assigned correctly.
 If your insurer disputes your version, call our Sacramento car accident lawyers for a free claim review.

 The process of fault determination in California car accidents